catalystdao/catalyst/evm/README.md

 - `CatalystVaultCommon.sol` : Defines the structure of a Catalyst vault and implements logic that is common to all vaults.
   - `CatalystVaultVolatile.sol` : Extends `CatalystVaultCommon.sol` with the price curve $P(w) = \frac{W}{w}$.
   - `CatalystVaultAmplified.sol` : Extends `CatalystVaultCommon.sol` with the price curve $P(w) = \left(1 - \theta\right) \frac{W}{(W w)^\theta}$.
-  - `FixedPointMathLib.sol` : The mathematical library used by Catalyst (based on the [solmate](https://github.com/transmissions11/solmate/blob/ed67feda67b24fdeff8ad1032360f0ee6047ba0a/src/utils/FixedPointMathLib.sol)).
+  - `FixedPointMathLib.sol` : The mathematical library used by Catalyst (based on [solmate](https://github.com/transmissions11/solmate/blob/ed67feda67b24fdeff8ad1032360f0ee6047ba0a/src/utils/FixedPointMathLib.sol)).
 - `CatalystFactory.sol` : Simplifies the deployment of vaults via Open Zeppelin's *Clones*: vaults are deployed as minimal proxies which delegate call to the above vault contracts.
 This significantly reduces vault deployment cost.
-- `CatalystChainInterface.sol` : Bridges the Catalyst protocol with [Generalised Incentives](https://github.com/catalystdao/GeneralisedIncentives) which enables Catalyst to support any AMB through the same interface and with the same impact on user experience.
+- `CatalystChainInterface.sol` : Bridges the Catalyst protocol with [Generalised Incentives](https://github.com/catalystdao/GeneralisedIncentives) which enables Catalyst to support any AMB through the same interface and with the same great user experience.

 # Catalyst Contracts

 ## CatalystVaultCommon.sol

-An `abstract` contract (i.e. a contract that is made to be overriden), which enforces the core structure of a Catalyst vault and implements features which are generic to any pricing curve.
+An `abstract` contract (i.e. a contract that is ment to be overriden), which enforces the core structure of a Catalyst vault and implements features which are generic to any pricing curve.
 Among these are:

 - Vault administration, including fees and vault connections management
 - Cross chain swaps acknowledgement and timeout
 - Security limit

-Note that contracts derived from this one cannot be used directly but should be used via proxy contracts.
-For this, `CatalystVaultCommon.sol` implements [Initializable.sol](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) to ensure that vault proxies are correctly setup.
+`CatalystVaultCommon.sol` implements [Initializable.sol](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) to ensure contract which inherit it are deployed with delegrate proxies rather than using the contract directly.

 ## CatalystVaultVolatile.sol